Annual Technical Report 2004 on Patent Information Activities submitted by Germany (SCIT/ATR/PI/2004/DE)

 Mass storage media used (paper, microforms, optical storage, etc.)

-The publication of the German CD-ROM series DEPAROM as commercial products was continued.
+The publication of the German CD-ROM series DEPAROM was continued.
 This CD-ROM series was developed in cooperation with Bundesdruckerei GmbH in 1994 and continues the publication of the earlier product ESPACE-DE, which was first issued in July 1991.

 The retrieval software for DEPAROM is permanently being improved, suggestions by the customers are being taken into account.
-Two points of utmost importance, the development of a 32bit software and final solutions for the problems caused by the change to Year 2000, have been successfully implemented.
-At present, the DEPAROM series consists of the following CD-ROM products (all except DEPAROM-CLASS are commercially distributed by Bundesdruckerei GmbH for the purpose of exchange and commercial use):
+At present, the DEPAROM series consists of the following CD-ROM products:

-Facsimile CD-ROM containing first publications and patent specifications (A and C documents) of the GPTO as well as the claims of European patent applications in German translation and international applications in German translation (T1); published weekly; starting with the 13th publication week of 1996, the CD-ROM also includes the full texts of first publications and patent specifications in character coded form.
+Facsimile CD-ROM containing first publications and patent specifications (A, B and C documents) of the GPTO as well as the claims of European patent applications in German translation and international applications in German translation (T1 and T5); published weekly; starting with the 13th publication week of 1996, the CD-ROM also includes the full texts of first publications and patent specifications in character coded form (XML) since January 2004.

-Facsimile CD-ROM containing the German translations of European patent specifications (T2-T4); published weekly; the CD-ROM also includes the full text in searchable form.
+Facsimile CD-ROM containing the German translations of European patent specifications (T2-T4); published weekly; the CD-ROM also includes the full text in searchable form (XML).

-Index CD-ROM containing published unexamined applications (A1), patent specifications (C1-C4) and utility models (U1) of the GPTO as well as claims of European patent applications in German translation (T1), international applications in German translation (T1) and translations of European patent specifications designated for Germany (T2-T4); comprising bibliographic data and abstracts (as far as available) in searchable form; published every two months; starting with the 27th publication week in 1994.
+Index CD-ROM containing published unexamined applications (A), granted patents (B, C) and utility models (U) of the GPTO as well as claims of European patent applications in German translation (T1), international applications in German translation (T5) and translations of European patent specifications designated for Germany (T2-T4); comprising bibliographic data and abstracts (as far as available) in searchable form; published every two months; starting with the 27th publication week in 1994.